cvxopt/cvxopt/src/C/SuiteSparse/README.txt

 (3) Configure METIS (or don't use METIS)

-    cd to metis-4.0 and edit the Makefile.in file.
-I recommend making these changes to metis-4.0/Makefile.in:
+    If you don't download METIS, skip this step.
+Otherwise, cd to metis-4.0 and edit the Makefile.in file.
+I recommend making these changes to metis-4.0/Makefile.in, but this is optional.

         CC = gcc
         OPTFLAGS = -O3

-    And, if you want to use METIS in MATLAB and compile with "make" instead of using SuiteSparse_install.m:

-        COPTIONS = -fexceptions -D_FILE_OFFSET_BITS=64 -D_LARGEFILE64_SOURCE

-    Next, cd to metis-4.0 and type "make".

-    If you do not wish to use METIS, then edit the UFconfig/UFconfig.mk file, and change the lines

-        CHOLMOD_CONFIG =
-        SPQR_CONFIG =

-    to

-        CHOLMOD_CONFIG = -DNPARTITION
-        SPQR_CONFIG = -DNPARTITION

-    Also change the line

-        METIS = ../../metis-4.0/libmetis.a

-    to

-        METIS =

-(4) Make other changes to UFconfig/UFconfig.mk as needed
+(4) Make other changes to SuiteSparse_config/SuiteSparse_config.mk as needed

-    Edit the UFconfig/UFconfig.mk file as needed.
+    Edit the SuiteSparse_config/SuiteSparse_config.mk file as needed.
     Directions are in that file.
-    If you have compiled SuiteSparse already (partially or completely), then whenever you edit the UFconfig/UFconfig.mk file, you should then type "make purge" (or "make realclean") in this directory.
+If you have compiled SuiteSparse already (partially or completely), then whenever you edit the SuiteSparse_config/SuiteSparse_config.mk file, you should then type "make purge" (or "make realclean") in this directory.

-    If you want to use "make" to compile mexFunctions, I recommend adding these options to the CFLAGS = line:

-        -fexceptions -D_FILE_OFFSET_BITS=64 -D_LARGEFILE64_SOURCE

 (5) Type "make" in this directory.
 All packages will be be compiled.
 METIS
     will be compiled if you have it.
 Several demos will be run.

+    To compile just the libraries, without running any demos, use "make library".

     The libraries will appear in */Lib/*.a.
 Include files, as needed by user programs that use CHOLMOD, AMD, CAMD, COLAMD, CCOLAMD, BTF, KLU, UMFPACK,